How to Install Kodi on Ubuntu-Based Linux Distributions

 rm -r ~/.kodi/

-Kodi is an extremely useful and reliable media player.
+Kodi is a handy and reliable media player.
 It allows you to stream your favorite videos from the internet, as well as watch TV channels from around the world, although you need to configure it properly for that feature.
-Kodi is free, and there is no reason not to give it a chance to see why it is one of the most popular media players among Linux users.
+Kodi is free, and there is no reason not to give it a chance to see why it is one of the most popular media players in the Linux world.

 If you are a fan of using Python programming language, you can make your life easier by using Python Pip.
 It is a package management utility that allows you to install and manage Python software packages easily.
 Ubuntu doesn’t come with pre-installed Pip, but here…